guilhermefarto/maze-generator-solver/README.md

 <a name="maze-color-changing"></a>
 ### > Maze color changing

 It's possible to change the color of maze elements by modifying the constants from .py projects.
 The color constants are based on RGB (Red, Green, and Blue) pattern.
-The default color constants are displayed at the follow ```snippet```.
+The default color constants are displayed at the follow ```snippet```:

 ```python
     WALL = (0, 0, 0)